glotzerlab/signac-examples/projects/flow.pytorch.HyperparameterOptmize/README.md

 - If you look in these directories, you'll see `signac_statepoint.json`.
 This is a json file that contains the statepoint parameters (hyperparameters of VAE) for that job.
 - NOTE: The job's `id` is generated specifically for the dict containing the statepoint parameters, so do not edit the directory name or `signac_statepoint.json`.

-2. All of the operations we will be performing on our data are defined in `project.py`.
+2. All of the operations we will be performing on [MNIST] dataset are defined in `project.py`.
 An operation is a function with `job` as its only argument that signac-flow recognizes as a part of your workflow.
     - You can tell which methods are operations because they will have the `@Project.operation` decorator, which tells signac-flow that this method is to be treated as an operation associated with `Project`.
     - `operation`s typically have pre- and post-conditions.
 This is how signac-flow knows when the operation should be run.
 For example, the `train()` function has no pre-condition because it must be run first, but has `@Project.post(labels.check_train_complete)` as a post-condition.
-This post-condition means that the operation will *not* be run if `init.gsd` exists in the job directory.

 3. All of the functions used in `project.py` are defined in three python scripts: `source/labels.py`, `source/workflow.py`, and `source/vae.py`.
     - `source/labels.py` defines the functions that are used to identify whether an signac project level operation is done or not in `project.py`.
     - `source/workflow.py` defines the functions that used to manage the workflow of training protocols including post-evaluation on the training.
-    - `source/vae.py` defines any functions that relate to the training and post-evaluation of VAE using pytorch, which includes functions for, e.g. download [MNIST] datasets, and plot learning curve etc.
+    - `source/vae.py` defines any functions that relate to the training and post-evaluation of VAE using pytorch, which includes functions for, e.g. download [MNIST] dataset, and plot learning curve, etc.

 4. Now let's run the operations: